YimingQiao/Chunk-Compaction-in-Vectorized-Execution-SIMD/README.md

-# simd_compaction-project-simd
+# Data Chunk Compaction in the Vectorized Execution [SIMD]

+Current hash join can be faster using SIMD technique.
-This project is to investigate the effect of our proposed simd_compaction solution, i.e.
+This repository contains code that we investigate the effect of SIMD on our proposed compacted vectorized hash join.

-* Dynamic Compaction.

-* Logical Compaction.

-on the explicit SIMD optimization.
+It implements several kinds of SIMD hash join, using the linear probing hash table or the seperated chaining hash table.

+We do not publish the results from this repo, but we open source it for your interests.

+Our conclusion is that:

+    - SIMD cannot make the vectorized hash join faster.

+    - SIMD cannot make the proposed vectorized hash join faster.

+The formal open-sourced code is provided in this repo [Chunk-Compaction-in-Vectorized-Execution](https://github.com/YimingQiao/Chunk-Compaction-in-Vectorized-Execution).